GetapperAcademy/nextjs13-project/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-Now you can run all GeNYC commands:
+Now you can run all the GeNYC commands:

 ```bash
 yo g-next:page